 During the said quarter, the prices of nickel fell around 50.2% from the highs of March 2022.
 These lower prices are expected to help the manufacturing sector by decreasing input costs, which will help control domestic inflation.

 In the Chinese domestic market, the spot price for nickel in June 2022 averaged 188816.67 RMB/MT.
-Nickel prices showed a downward trend in the Chinese market due to the weakened market demand and the increased supply from the Philippines and Indonesia.
+Nickel prices showed a downward trends in the Chinese market due to the weakened market demand and the increased supply from the Philippines and Indonesia.

 In March 2022, nickel prices soared around 70% in one day on London Metal Exchange (LME).
 They broke the 100,000 USD/MT barrier due to the supply chain disruptions aggravated by the current geopolitical scenario.
 However, during the said period, the prices began to fall significantly.
 This decrease was attributed to the muted demands, which shrank substantially given the market's concerns about the potential economic downturn.
 Per ton price of nickel averaged 27,760 USD for the said quarter on LME.